VK LAB / Cinematography Notes

 Fashion Film as Brand Memory

-A short note on campaign films as memory systems: mood, repetition, visual codes and the difference between attention and recall.
+A practical note on campaign films as memory systems: mood, repetition, visual codes and recall.

 Read article